Typinator: A truly customizable text expander for pros and beginners alike

 Pricing & Plans

-Now, le’s look at how Typinator is priced and the value that these plans offer.
+Now, let’s look at Typinator’s pricing and the value these plans offer.

 It is great that you can try Typinator before you purchase the full version.
-This free trial mode is limited in that you will get registration reminders after every few expansions.
+This free trial mode is limited: you will receive registration reminders after every few expansions.
 Some advanced features are unavailable in this trial version.
 However, if you need unlimited access to the features, you need to get the paid license.

-A single-user license of Typinator is available for $39.99 from the official website.
+A single-user license of Typinator is available for $49.99 from the official website.
 This license can be used on up to 2 Macs, and you will receive all the minor updates within the major version.
-Essentially, the license is valid for a lifetime, but you will have to pay extra for major upgrades along the way.
+Essentially, the license is valid for life, but you only get minor bug fixes.
+This version gets you only the macOS app.

 Pros & Cons